lep/jhcr/Readme.md

 The update command will create a file called JHCR.txt in the path you've specified.

 Another flag is `--autoclean`. `jhcr` will write a new Preload file for each call to update with a random part.
-There are several reaons for this but the consequence is that we spam quite a lot of preload files.
+There are several reasons for this but the consequence is that we spam quite a lot of preload files.
 The `--autoclean` flag will remove all Preload files not belonging to the current jhcr session.
 If for some reason you are running multiple different jhcr sessions at the same time